About South Bay Fire District 8

 What is now known as the South Bay Volunteer Fire Department was formed by a group of neighbors in April of 1953.
 The concerned volunteers began with 35 members and a loaned 1939 Ford pick-up truck with a pressurized water tank in the back.
 The school bus barn at the old South Bay School served as the first fire station and volunteers responded to a grand total of 15 fire calls that year.

 To better keep our neighbors informed, we send out a Community Newsletter several times per year.
-We encourage attendance at our monthly Board Meetings that are held twice a month on Tuesdays and Thursdays.
-All meetings are held at Station 8-1.
+We also keep our website current.
+We encourage attendance at our monthly Board Meetings that are held monthly on the first Tuesdays of the month.
+Most meetings are held at Station 8-1